- Plesk 12.5 for Linux

 - PHP-FPM (Linux)

 Handler choosing depends on security considerations, script execution speed, and memory consumption.
 An additional information about PHP handler features can be found in Plesk Administrator Guide

-You can select a PHP handler for a service plan or a website correspondingly in:
+PHP handler can be selected for a service plan or a website correspondingly in:

-website settings ( Control Panel > Websites & Domains > select a domain > Hosting Settings > Run PHP as )
+website settings at Hosting Panel > Websites & Domains > example.com > Hosting Settings > Run PHP as

 Note: Switching PHP from Apache module to FastCGI application may impair the functionality of existing PHP scripts.
 Switching to PHP-FPM by selecting Process PHP by nginx in the website’s web server settings may do the same.